-The Waag also became the home to several trade guilds in the 17th century.
-You can find signs over three of the entrances indicating which trade occupied the portion that door led to.
+The Waag also became the home of several trade guilds in the 17th century.
+You can find signs over three of the entrances indicating which trade occupied the portion that the door led to.

 The building has been restored to its 17th-century design, and you can experience it with the help of In De Waag, the restaurant and café located inside.
 For the price of an upscale meal or just a coffee or a drink, you can get some historic atmosphere, including lighting mostly by candles in the evening.

-While the Netherlands have a long history with trade in Asia, it was only in the early 20th century that Chinese people began to live here, most of them arriving in connection with the shipping industry.
+While the Netherlands has a long history of trade in Asia, it was only in the early 20th century that Chinese people began to live here, most of them arriving in connection with the shipping industry.